Train-In-Blocks-Ltd/Landing/content/5-ways-this-blog-will-benefit-you.md

 To make the most of your time, all of our content will be of outstanding quality to ensure you can really benefit from its practise.

 ## 3. We don't like spam either
-Sign-up to our mailing list to get notified of our blog posts an
+Sign-up to our mailing list to get notified of our blog posts, special offers and exclusive content.
+We will only send out emails that are relevant and as specified by you in the options.

+We've made it pain-free to access your email preferences as well to make any adjustments.

 ## 4. A chance to connect
+You're not alone in your journey

 ## 5. It's free
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbMTE3ODM5MjEwNiwxNjkyMzEyOTQ2LC01OD
-M4MjcwMjFdfQ==
+eyJoaXN0b3J5IjpbMjUzMTE3NzMyLDE2OTIzMTI5NDYsLTU4Mz
+gyNzAyMV19
 -->